skylight-hq/skylight.digital/pages/toolkits/digital-talent-management/pages/02-understanding-your-talent-gaps.md

 When possible, look at what’s been most successful in organizations with similar resources and structure.
-For example, it may be unreasonable for the State of CT to successfully employ the same tactics as an extremely large and well-resourced HR team.
-Model your efforts after successful efforts at organizations most similar to CT in terms of resources and regulations.
+For example, it may be unreasonable for a state agency to successfully employ the same tactics as an extremely large and well-resourced HR team.
+Model your efforts after successful practices at organizations most similar to yours in terms of resources and regulations.

 That said, some of the larger and more well-resourced organizations will